Abu Inan Faris: Legacy

 Under Abu Inan's rule the Black Death and the rebellions of Tlemcen and Tunis marked the beginning of the decline of the Marinids.
-They proved unable to drive back the Portuguese and the Spaniards, who settled on the North African coast during the reign of the Wattasids, which succeeded to the Marinids.
+The Marinids proved unable to drive back the Portuguese and the Spaniards, who would start to settle on the North African coast during the reign of the Wattasids, who succeeded the Marinids.

 Abu Inan commissioned one of his secretaries, Ibn Juzayy, to record an account of Ibn Battuta's 29 years of travelling.
 The result, Ibn Battuta's rihla, was completed in December 1355.

 Abu Inan built madrasas in Meknes and Fes in 1350, and built another madrasa in Fes in 1357.
 The Bou Inania Madrasa of Fes and that of Meknes were named after him.

+Mont Bouenan (also known by locals as mount gharghir) south of Tetouan was named after the sultan.